Sharing is caring!

 Visit the Kerry James Marshall Sculpture

-Jump in the car and make a visit to the Kerry James Marshall Sculpture located along the Principal Riverwalk at the corner of Grand & 2nd Avenues in Hansen Triangle Park.
+Jump in the car and visit the Kerry James Marshall Sculpture located along the Principal Riverwalk at the corner of Grand & 2nd Avenues in Hansen Triangle Park.
 Learn more about this sculpture and how to incorporate an entire lesson around this incredible project in Downtown Des Moines.

 Erin Huiatt